desihub/desidocker/README.md

 ## Running the Docker image

 1. Install **[Docker engine](https://docs.docker.com/engine/install/)**.
-   (If you're running on Amazon Linux, see the above instructions instead).
+   (If you're running on Amazon Linux, refer to the above instructions instead).
 3. Open the Terminal
 4. Run this line to build a Docker image from this repository.
 This should take 3 to 10 minutes.
 ```bash